Last Updated on March 6, 2021 by Oddmund Groette

 “The fruits of your success will be in direct ratio to the honesty and sincerity of your own effort in keeping your own records, doing your own thinking, and reaching your own conclusions.
 In other words, take 100 percent responsibility for your results.”

-This is the most important.
-You have to get an understanding on who you are and your personality traits.
-Are you introvert or extrovert?
+This is vital in developing quantified strategies.
+You have to get an understanding of who you are and your personality traits.
+Are you introverted or extroverted?
 Are you disciplined?
 Are you able to work on your own?
 Are you confident by nature?
 What is your aim?
 Why do you trade?
-A lot of people “want to make a lot of money” and start trading.
-They want to stay at home and have no commuting.
-The dream of an easy life seems so appealing.
-Occasionally go to the cafe and trade from there.
-I guess this is the reason a lot of people want to trade.
-But if you don’t appreciate that trading is an intellectual endeavor you’ll most likely fail.
-If you concentrate on analysis and just executing your findings, you can once in a while realize your dreams and trade from cafes.
-But trading is solitary, it attracts people that are introverted.
-The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term, in my opinion.
+Trading is solitary, it attracts people that are introverted.
+The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term, in our opinion.
 The ones that back up intuition with thinking take much longer to get a game plan and they can last longer.
-Extroverts with intuition backed up by thinking will take a long time to get going but once they master the game they have potentially have some something going.
-However, their biggest obstacle is implementing their plans, they have to master themselves and undergo personality change in order to get their trading implemented properly.
-But if they can change somewhat they can be really good traders.
+Emotions can’t be part of any investment strategy.